Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies

 \section{The population-orbit superposition method}

-We take a two-step process to create a population-orbit superposition model for a galaxy, as proposed by \citet{Zhu2020}: we first create a standard Schwarzschild's orbit-superposition model by fitting the stellar luminosity distribution and kinematic data, and search for the best-fitting model by exploring the free parameter space; then we tag the stellar orbits of the best-fitting model with stellar populations.
-In this paper, we only tag stellar orbits with stellar ages but not metallicities.\\
+We took a two-step process to create a population-orbit superposition model for a galaxy, as proposed by \citet{Zhu2020}: We first created a standard Schwarzschild's orbit-superposition model by fitting the stellar luminosity distribution and kinematic data, and searched for the best-fitting model by exploring the free parameter space.
+Then we tagged the stellar orbits of the best-fitting model with stellar populations.
+In this paper, we only tagged stellar orbits with stellar ages, but not with metallicities.\\